HomeGuidesAPI ReferenceChangelog

 }

 You can see that, given the data we've provided so far, there are 23 tariffs to choose from.
-That's a lot of tariffs!
-Luckily, Arcadia helps you choose.
-The tariffs that are returned from the account tariff endpoint are ordered by likelihood by default.
-That is, the tariffs that are most likely to be the correct tariff for your customer are at the top, and the tariffs that are least likely are at the bottom.
-Most utilities don't have 23 Tariffs so your list won't always be this long.
+Arcadia helps you choose by ordering the tariffs returned from the account tariff endpoint by likelihood by default.
+The tariffs that are most likely to be correct for your customer are at the top, and the tariffs that are least likely are at the bottom.
+Most utilities don't have 23 tariffs, so your list won't always be this long.

 {